danielsaidi/MockingKit/README.md

 To add Mock 'n' Roll to your app without using Carthage or CocoaPods, clone this repository and place it somewhere on disk, then add `MockNRoll.xcodeproj` to your project and add `MockNRoll.framework` as an embedded app binary and target dependency.

+## Important device limitations

+Mock 'n' Roll uses unsafe bit casts to get the memory address of mocked functions.
+This only works on 64-bit devices, which means that mock-based unit tests will not function correctly on old devices or simulators like iPad 2, iPad Retina etc.

 ## Contact me

 I hope you like this library.
 Feel free to reach out if you have questions or if you want to contribute in any way: